locate an office

 Consequences of a linear economy

-The circular economy wants to change all this by designing and producing goods in a way that creates no waste or pollution in the first place, keeps them in use for longer, provides for efficient recycling and regenerates the natural environment.
+The circular economy wants to change this by designing and producing goods in a way that creates no waste or pollution in the first place, keeps them in use for longer, provides for efficient recycling and regenerates the natural environment.
 This sustainable economic system could yield enormous environmental, social and economic benefits across the world.

 How can we make circular economy a reality?